adarshmammen/Arduino-IR-control/README.md

 secret-wallhack
 ===============

-Sony IR code controls the fans and lights
+Sony IR codes controls the fans, lights and a Philips Home Theater?!